7 Essential RN Interview Questions to Ask

 3. Describe a time your current facility implemented changes.
 How were you affected and how did you adjust?

-Tip: Consider whether the nurse is open to improving their adaptability and resilience.
-If they’re interested, training and a supportive environment can help improve these important capabilities.
-If not, they may not be well suited for the position.
+Tip: Being able to positively adjust to workplace changes is a necessary skill for nurses in all clinical environments.
+Is the nurse open to improving their workplace flexibility, or do they seem set in their ways?
+If they’re interested in developing their skills, on-the-job training and a supportive work environment can help improve these important capabilities.
+If not, they may not be well suited for the role.

 4. How do you decide which tasks to delegate to licensed practical nurses (LPNs) and certified nurse assistants (CNAs)?